Are Cases of Fraud Arbitrable? Supreme Court Says Yes

 Facts and Brief History of the Case

 Avitel and HSBC entered into a Share Subscription Agreement in 2011, under which HSBC invested USD 60 million in equity shares of Avitel.
 HSBC was led to believe that the investment was being used by Avitel for finalising a contract with British Broadcasting Corporation (BBC).
 However, investigating in the matter, HSBC discovered that the purported contract with BBC was non-existent.
-Thereafter, HSBC filed for commencing arbitral proceeding at Singapore International Arbitration Centre (SIAC), as per the arbitration clause in the Share Holders Agreement.
+Thereafter, HSBC filed for commencing arbitral proceedings at Singapore International Arbitration Centre (SIAC), as per the arbitration clause in the Share Holders Agreement.

 Arbitration awards were passed in favour of HSBC.
-On 30.07.2012, HSBC filed an Arbitration Petition under section 9 of the Arbitration and Conciliation Act (Act) before Bombay High Court.
+On 30.07.2012, HSBC filed an Arbitration Petition under section 9 of the Arbitration and Conciliation Act (Act) before the Bombay High Court.
 The Single Judge bench directed Avitel to deposit amount equivalent to HSBC's claim i.e. USD 60 million, and prohibited any withdrawals from the account until further orders.
 The court also held that since the seat of arbitration was Singapore and arbitration agreement was governed by Singapore Law, arbitrability of the dispute would be as per Singapore law.
 Under Singapore Law, fraud cases are arbitrable; but Indian Law allows for fraud exception where complex/serious fraud cases are non-arbitrable.
 However, fraud simpliciter cases are arbitrable even under Indian Law.

 Avitel appealed against the Single Judge's decision.
 Bombay High Court division bench found no reason for interfering with the impugned decision.
 The dispute was found arbitrable.
 It was also held that Avitel needs to deposit USD 30 million as opposed to USD 60 million.
-Since the claim amount for HSBC should be the difference between price paid by HSBC to acquire Avitel's shares and the amount HSBC would have received if the shares were resold in the market.
-Both parties filed civil appeals against this judgment, which was heard in the present case.
+Since the claim amount for HSBC should be the difference between the price paid by HSBC to acquire Avitel's shares and the amount HSBC would have received if the shares were resold in the market.
+Both parties filed civil appeals against this judgement, which was heard in the present case.

 Issues and Contentions